shravan1998/ready-assist-task/readyAssistNode/README.md

 `npm install -g`

-## Upload The database readyassist.sql (Configire accordingly in the code)
+## Upload The database readyassist.sql (Configire as per the database in the following code)

 ````
 const connection = mysql.createConnection({